 Control a camera Control a microphone

-Note: Most camera configuration options that don't vary by camera are controlled by the WZCameraView class.
+Note: Most of the configuration options that don't vary are controlled by the WOWZCameraView class.

-The WZCamera class uses the following methods to determine the capabilities supported by a particular camera.
+The WOWZCamera class uses the following methods to determine the capabilities supported by a particular camera:

 The following example configures the WZCamera.TORCH method:

-// Enable the torch button if the current camera has a flashlight (aka torch) WZCamera activeCamera = this.goCoderCameraView.getCamera(); mBtnTorch.setEnabled(activeCamera.hasCapability(WZCamera.TORCH));
+// Enable the flash if the current camera has a flashlight (torch) WOWZCamera activeCamera = this.goCoderCameraView.getCamera(); mBtnTorch.setEnabled(activeCamera.hasCapability(WOWZCamera.TORCH));

-Use the isTorchOn and setTorchOn methods, respectively, to determine the state of the camera's flashlight and to turn it on and off.
+Use the isTorchOn and setTorchOn methods, respectively, to determine the state of the camera's flash and to turn it on and off.

-// Turn the torch on if it is not already enabled WZCamera activeCamera = this.goCoderCameraView.getCamera(); if (!activeCamera.isTorchOn()) activeCamera.setTorchOn(mBtnTorch.toggleState());
+// Turn the flash on if it's off WOWZCamera activeCamera = this.goCoderCameraView.getCamera(); if (!activeCamera.isTorchOn()) activeCamera.setTorchOn(mBtnTorch.toggleState());

 Use the muteAudio method of the WowzaGoCoder class to mute or pause audio while streaming.